Equivariant Trees and Partition Complexes: The -homotopy type of

-Note that in this case $A$ must have at least two orbits as otherwise, by \cref{rmk:OS thm}, we would have $A\cong G/G_a$ for any $a\in A$.
-Thus $A$ would be $G_a$-isovariant, which would imply, in particular, that the category $\mathcal P^G_2(A)$ appearing in the following lemma is non-empty.
+We first prove that if $A$ is not $H$-isovariant for any $H\leq G$, then $\mathcal P^G(A)$ is contractible.
+Note that in this case $A$ must have at least two orbits, since otherwise we would have $A\cong G/G_a$ for any $a\in A$.
+The first of our results only requires that $A$ have at least two orbits, so we state it in this generality.